برجاء الإنتظار ...

 Method of administration

 Immunisation must be carried out by intramuscular (IM) injection.
-The recommended injection site is preferably the antero-lateral area of the upper thigh and the deltoid muscle in older children (possibly from 15 months of age).
+The recommended injection sites are the antero-lateral area of the upper thigh (preferred site) or the deltoid muscle in older children (possibly from 15 months of age).

 History of an anaphylactic reaction after a previous administration of Hexaxim.
 Hypersensitivity to the active substances, to any of the excipients listed in section 6.1, to trace residuals (glutaraldehyde, formaldehyde, neomycin, streptomycin and polymyxin B), to any pertussis vaccine, or after previous administration of Hexaxim or a vaccine containing the same components or constituents.
 Vaccination with Hexaxim is contraindicated if the individual has experienced an encephalopathy of unknown aetiology, occurring within 7 days following prior vaccination with a pertussis containing vaccine (whole cell or acellular pertussis vaccines).
 In these circumstances pertussis vaccination should be discontinued and the vaccination course should be continued with diphtheria, tetanus, hepatitis B, poliomyelitis and Hib vaccines.
 Pertussis vaccine should not be administered to individuals with uncontrolled neurologic disorder or uncontrolled epilepsy until treatment for the condition has been established, the condition has stabilised and the benefit clearly outweighs the risk.